Stratadox/CardGame/README.md

 New decks can be formed with any of the cards owned by the player.
 The cards can be in any number of decks at the same time.

+The number of copies per card that are allowed in a deck is limited by the rarity of the card.

 ## Card game
 Each match starts with the players drawing their initial hands from their decks.